Abdulnaser98/CER_Pro/README.md

 │
 │
 │
+├── 📁 results
+│   ├── 📁 figures
-├── 📁 results                <-- Visualizations of topic modeling results
+│       ├── 📁 LDA                                  <-- LDA Visualisations (Wordcloud, stacked Bar Chart)
 │       └── Coherence_scores_vs_num_topics.jpg      <-- A plot on how the coherence scores of different methods change on different number of topics
 │       └── Silhouette_scores_vs_num_topics.jpg     <-- A plot om how the silhouette scores of different methods change on different number of topics
+│   ├── 📁 lda_output        <-- Experiments of the created LDA model
+│    │    └── lda_model_0.pkl
+│    │    └── lda_model_1.pkl
+│    │    └── lda_model_2.pkl
+│    │    └── ...............
+│    │
+│    ├──  lda_explanation.txt  <-- Explanation of the preprocessing of the LDA Analysis and the results                             <-- Visualizations of topic modeling results
 │
 │
 │